 Based on the performance management of Bondoyudo Watershed in developing sustainable water resources, the result of the environmental sustainability score is 66 (medium category).
 This score is calculated based on land criteria, water management criteria, and space utility criteria.
-At the same time, the result of the social sustainability score is 37,5 (low category).
+Whereas result of the social sustainability score is 37,5 (low category).
 This score is calculated based on social economy criteria and water building investment criteria.
 The total score of 103,25 indicates the medium category of Bondoyudo Watershed performance management.
-A higher than 100 means that watershed carrying capacity needs to be improved.
-Otherwise, the watershed will be degraded.
+A score that is higher than 100 means that watershed carrying capacity needs to be improved, otherwise the watershed will be degraded.
 Land criteria highly affect the performance of watershed carrying capacity.
-Thus, land criteria have to be prioritized for improvement.
-Water resources conservation, water resource utilization, and water damage control have to be wisely planned to restore watershed carrying capacity.
+Thus, land criteria has to be prioritized for improvement.
+Water resources conservation, utilization of water resources, and water damage control have to be wisely planned to restore watershed carrying capacity.